SolarArbiter/SolarArbiter.github.io/data_model.md

 {: .anchor}

 Solar Forecast Arbiter will only accept a standard set of variables and units.
-Data not in in the correct units must be converted before it is uploaded.
+Data not in the correct units must be converted before it is uploaded.
 The forecast/observation variables and units that are permitted are as follows: